Mwielscher/scRNAseq/README.md

   <img src="pics/Screenshot_target_dir.png" width="350" alt="accessibility text">
 </p>

 Now you can start upload and analyse your data!
-If you are working with bulkRNAseq data you can check out [this repository](https://github.com/Mwielscher/RNAseq) for additional help
+If you are working with bulkRNAseq data you can check out [this repository](https://github.com/Mwielscher/RNAseq) for additional help.

+__step 6:__ How to manage your R-packages:

+<br/><br/>

 ## scRNAseq start notebooks
 These are Jupyternotebooks for scRNAseq analysis.
 Comments and more detailed explainations are in the notebooks.